graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ## Scaling Subscription Servers
 Using web sockets has a natural limitation in that any each server instance has a maximum number of socket connections that it can handle.
 Once that limit is reached no additional clients can register subscriptions.

-Ok no problem, just scale horizontally, spin up additional ASP.NET server instances and have the new requests open a web socket connection to these additional server instances, right?
+Ok no problem, just scale horizontally, spin up additional ASP.NET server instances, add a load balancer and have the new requests open a web socket connection to these additional server instances, right?
 Not so fast.

 With the examples above events published by any mutation using `PublishSubscriptionEvent` are routed internally directly to the local subscription server meaning only those clients connected to the server where the event was raised will receive it.
 Clients connected to other server instances will never know an event was raised.
 This represents a big problem for large scale websites, so what do we do?